sscovil/learn-to-code/README.md

 ```

 Be sure the indentation is correct!
 Indentation has meaning in [YAML] files.
 The service name `pgweb` should be at the
-same indentation level as `databse` and one level deeper than `services`.
+same indentation level as `database` and one level deeper than `services`.

 Putting it all together, your `docker-compose.yml` file should now look like this: